Wills and Trusts

 Revocable Trust (often termed the “living trust”)

 A Trust helps avoid probate, keeps the estate private, protects against incapacity during life, and you get to see how it works while you are still alive.
-A trust is not as complicated as you might think, and there are some very good reasons to have one.
+A Trust is not as complicated as you might think, and there are some very good reasons to have one.
 First, and probably the one people think of most, is the ability to avoid probate.
-But why do we want to avoid probate?
+But why would you want to avoid probate?
 Well, probate involves the court and is often lengthy.
 Because it involves the court, your estate is made public.
-And, it will often end up costing just as much or more (court fees and attorney fees) than a trust would have cost.
+Often, the probate process is more expensive than preparing a comprehensive estate plan.

 This ensures your desires (end-of-life decisions) are met so that your family isn’t left struggling to make decisions.
 This is a statutorily authorized form that allows you to make your own end-of-life decisions.
 Leaving family to make these decisions can create tensions that should not exist in such an already difficult time.